bryanesmith/expenses/README.md

 3. Copy `private/expenses.ini.sample` to `private/expenses.ini`, and update to include the correct database host, database name, database username, database password.

-4. Copy the above configuration file `expenses.ini` to a private (non-web accessible) directory on your web host, and update the path to the configuration at `config.php`:
+4. Copy the above configuration file `expenses.ini` to a private (non-web accessible) directory on your web host, and update the path to the configuration at `includes/config.inc.php`:

         <?php
           // CHANGE: The path to the configuration file define( "CONFIG_PATH", "../path/to/expenses.ini" );
         ?>

+*Note*: if the value for `CONFIG_PATH` is relative, it should be relative to `api.php`, not `includes/config.inc.php`.

 5. Place the contents of `public_html` in any web-accessible directory.
 (Does not need to be the root of the web directory.)